 On the left side of the screen you will see a graph that compares your performance in each exercise suite - Attention, Brain Speed, Memory, People Skills, Intelligence, and Navigation - to all the other people using BrainHQ who have trained in those areas.

 Your percentile score can range from 1 to 99, and is shown by both a number and a bar graph.
-The number indicates what percentage of BrainHQ users your score is higher than.
-In this example, the user's attention percentile score is 82, meaning that their performance is higher than 82% of BrainHQ users (pretty good!); and their intelligence percentile score is 72, meaning that their performance is higher than 72% of BrainHQ users (which is still pretty good but could use a bit of improvement).
+The first number indicates what percentage of BrainHQ users in your age group that your score is higher than.
+In this example, the user's attention percentile score is 44, meaning that their performance is higher than 44% of BrainHQ users; their intelligence percentile score is 75, meaning that their performance is higher than 75% of BrainHQ users.

 On the right side of the page, you'll see a colorful circle underneath the banner "AGE RANKING".
 Here you can compare yourself to people of other ages.
 Want to see how you stack up to people in their 80's?
 Or in their twenties?
 Move the slider to the appropriate comparison.